-Snapping turtle meat can be delicious if the turtles are cleaned properly, the meat tenderized and prepared with great turtle recipes; below.
+Snapping turtle meat can be delicious if the turtles are cleaned properly and making sure the meat is tenderized.

 It has been said that turtle tastes like chicken, but that seems to be the answer for any type of odd meat.
 Even rattlesnake is said to taste like chicken, so why not just eat chicken?

 Turtle actually tastes more like veal and is versatile, since it is equally good battered and fried or in thick, meaty soup.
 If you have never cooked turtle meat before, the easiest way to start is by frying it.
 Here's a easy turtle recipe that tastes fantastic.

 DEEP FRIED TURTLE NUGGETS